 This cohort positions Atlanta to identify programs right in its own backyard that are effective in helping local families break the cycle of poverty and step into their bigger, brighter futures.
 Through this cohort, Atlanta will also contribute to a body of evidence that will be shared with service providers, philanthropists, and policymakers nationwide to change the landscape of how America tackles poverty and ensures that families everywhere have the opportunity to thrive.

 LEO’s Atlanta cohort is spearheaded locally by Ed Fisher, a 1983 Notre Dame graduate and founder and managing partner of SouthPointe Ventures.
-Ed and his wife Lori are supporting the initiative and leveraging their network of relationships built over the nearly four decades they have lived in Atlanta to recruit organizations to participate.
+Ed and his wife Lori are supporting the initiative and leveraged their network of relationships built over the nearly four decades they have lived in Atlanta to recruit organizations to participate.